 Automation will help your teams to work more efficiently in their daily work.
 To set up workflows you need metadata, or you will have no data to base your rules upon.

 When setting up a DAM there are a few steps to follow for a successful on-boarding.
-One of those steps are setting up a metadata schema for your organization, a work that often involves more stakeholders than just your marketing department.
+One of those steps is setting up a metadata schema for your organization, a work that often involves more stakeholders than just your marketing department.
 Set up a proper strategy that you can easily follow up and evaluate.

 Identify your stakeholders internally and take a look at your product journey's.
 It is not uncommon that different departments use different names on products, like internal or external names.
 This is especially important if you're using QBank as a hub integrated with tools like MDM, CMS, PIM, and you publish product information to retailers.
 If you're not consistent in naming, it easily will appear duplicates or your consumers risk getting a product with an inaccurate name.